dorianmoded2d/magic-the-binding/README.md

 # magic-the-binding
-A fan-made (bootleg) play format to wrap Magic: The Gathering in a ttrpg layer inspired by the style of divination and card readings.
+A fan-made play format to wrap Magic: The Gathering in a ttrpg layer inspired by the style of divination and card readings.

 Gameplay elements you can expect:
 =